Yorkshire Terrier: Health

+A UK study found the Yorkshire Terrier to be 6.79 times more likely to acquire impaired hepatic perfusion compared to other dogs.

 Hypoglycaemia

 Low blood sugar in puppies, or transient juvenile hypoglycaemia, is caused by fasting (too much time between meals).
 In rare cases, hypoglycaemia may continue to be a problem in mature, usually very small, Yorkies.
 It is often seen in Yorkie puppies at 5 to 16 weeks of age.
 Very tiny Yorkie puppies are especially predisposed to hypoglycaemia because a lack of muscle mass makes it difficult to store glucose and regulate blood sugar.
 Factors such as stress, fatigue, a cold environment, poor nutrition, and a change in diet or feeding schedule may bring on hypoglycaemia.
 Low blood sugar can also be the result of a bacterial infection, parasite or portosystemic liver shunt.
 Hypoglycaemia causes the puppy to become drowsy, listless (glassy-eyed), shaky, uncpoglycaemic attack, the puppy usually has very pale or grey gums.
 The puppy also may not eat unless force-fed.
 Hypoglycaemia and dehydration seem to go hand-in-hand, and force-feeding or injecting fluids may also be necessary.
 Additionally, a hypoglycaemic Yorkie may have a lower than normal body temperature and, in extreme cases, may have a seizure or go into a coma.
 A dog showing symptoms should be given sugar in the form of corn syrup or Nutri-Cal and be treated by a veterinarian immediately, as prolonged or recurring attacks of hypoglycaemia can permanently damage the dog's brain.
 In severe cases, it can be fatal.

+The Yorkshire Terrier is one of the more commonly affected breeds for progressive rod-cone degeneration.
+An autosomal recessive mutation in the PRCD gene is responsible for the condition in the breed.

 Docking and Cropping

 Traditionally, the Yorkshire Terrier's tail is docked to a medium length.
 Opposition to this practice began very early in the history of the breed; Hugh Dalziel, writing about Yorkshire Terriers in 1878, declared that "There is no reason for mutilating pet dogs, and perfect ears and tails should be bred, not clipped into shape with scissors."
 AKC and Canadian Kennel Club still require the Yorkie's tail be docked in order to compete at its events.
 The majority of the rest of the world has adopted a "no docking/no cropping" rule.
-Often, a Yorkshire Terrier's dewclaws, if any, are removed in the first few days of life, another controversial practice.